 Sync is short for synchronise / synchronisation.
-Keeping your snippet sets in sync across multiple Macs means ensuring that changes made to an iCloud snippet set on one Mac are automatically available on all your other Macs that are running TypeIt4Me and are logged in to your iCloud account.
+Where we refer to "sync services" and "sync options", we mean services like iCloud Drive, Dropbox and Google Drive.
+Keeping your snippet sets in sync across multiple Macs means ensuring that changes made to a snippet set on one Mac are automatically available on all your other Macs that have been set up to use the same sync service and set.